 Do the math.
 The percentage of total inmates in prison for drug offenses has more than tripled in 20 years.
 A full 1/5 of everybody in prison in South Carolina is there because of a drug conviction.

 Someone who is not from around here might look at that number and think, “Holy smokes, they have a real drug problem!”
 In fact, the increase is a result of a two-decade, expensive, multi-pronged drug battle that nobody can win.
 The laws have changed, the enforcement has increased, and the sentencing for drug crimes has become even more harsh.
 This seems to be the case all around America, drug crimes are now being viewed as more important.
 Due to the recent changes in the sentencing of those accused of drug crimes, people charged will want to try and find a criminal lawyer to help them if they’ve been wrongfully accused.

-Having one drug offender in jail usually costs around $14,000 a head annually, that means South Carolina is spending $65,548,000 to take care of drug offenders.
+Having one drug offender in jail usually costs around $14,000 a head annually, that means $65,548,000 is being spent to take care of drug offenders.
 That amount is more than the entire corrections budget was 25 years ago.